Academic Materials Services for Faculty

 HEOA RequirementsUnder the Higher Education Opportunity Act (HEOA) requirements, The Cornell Store displays course materials information for all courses, including courses that will not be using course materials.
 To submit your course materials information, please view ordering instructions below.

 Order Textbooks and Course MaterialsProfessors will receive a customized link via email from The Cornell Store to submit textbook and course material orders (adoptions) online.
 The Cornell Store uses order collection software from Verba, which provides the most seamless and ease-of-use instructor experience.

 Please submit your textbook and course materials orders as soon as you receive your Verba email request.
-Doing so helps The Cornell Store have time to obtain more used books and offer lower prices, rental options, and digital options for our students.
+Doing so helps The Cornell Store have time to obtain course materials before the start of classes.